CUSTOMER EXPERIENCE

 When the team at Compass Coffee was trying to build their reviews pipeline, their clunky reviews solution sent out an automated review request email a fixed number of days after an order was placed.
 There was no way to customize the experience for delayed or lost orders.

-By consolidating their reviews tech in Klaviyo, the same platform as their email and SMS marketing, Compass is now able to customize the trigger for their review request flow so it only goes out after an order has been delivered.
-In their first quarter with Klaviyo Reviews, Compass collected 10% more total reviews.
+By consolidating reviews, email, and SMS into a single platform, Compass is now able to customize the trigger for their review request flow so it only goes out after an order has been delivered.
+In a single quarter, they collected 10% more total reviews.

 In our survey, consumers ranked “strong policies on data security” as the brand value that matters most to them when deciding whether to shop with a brand.
 Fair labor practices, commitment to supporting local and small businesses, and sustainability are other values consumers care about.

 The name of the game here is transparency.
-Invest in brand storytelling, and ensure data policies are easily accessible on your website.
+Invest in brand storytelling, and make sure data policies are easily accessible on your website.
 Gather first-party data directly from your customers and manage your data in a secure platform, like Klaviyo B2C CRM, to maintain customer trust and data compliance.

 With continued economic uncertainty, consumers are more price-sensitive than ever.
 25% of buyers say that competitive pricing and discounts are the biggest factor they consider when shopping with a brand for the first time—and that number ticks up to 29% when evaluating whether to return to a brand.